Sagiaj/Polynomial-subtraction/README.md

 # Projects
-I am a computer science student \n
+I am a computer science student.
 I will mainly be posting standalone projects that interest me